Fresa/OpenAPI.ParameterStyleParsers/README.md

 Console.WriteLine(styleSerializedParameter);
 // color=blue&color=black&color=brown
 ```

+### Schema References
+[Json pointers represented as URI fragments](https://www.rfc-editor.org/rfc/rfc6901#section-6) are supported, other URI's are currently not.
+It is possible to bring your own Json Schema implementation though.

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.